aayushdw/ML-Notes/content/01 - ML & AI Concepts/LLMs & Generative AI/LoRA (Low-Rank Adaptation).md

 And you decide to change Alpha to 32:
 - $r=16, \alpha=32$ ... you should probably halve your LR to $1e^{-4}$ to keep the training dynamics similar.

-**Pro Tip:** To avoid headaches, practitioners usually **fix Alpha** (e.g., always at 16 or 32) and then strictly tune the Learning Rate.
+Usually **fix Alpha** (e.g., always at 16 or 32) and then strictly tune the Learning Rate.
 Do not try to tune both simultaneously; you will chase your tail.
-### Inference: The "Merge" Trick
+### Merge for Inference
 One of the best features of LoRA is that it introduces **zero latency** during inference (production).
 Because $BA$ has the same dimensions as $W_0$, once you are done training, you can simply perform matrix addition to permanently fuse the weights: